 On the other hand, if you just want to add an aesthetic touch to the front yard, a small 4-foot picket fence would be a better and more affordable option for you.

 The height, length, material, and style of your fence will determine how much it costs to install.
-Based on these variables and others, most the cost of most fences projects will fall between $1,330 and $5,550.
+Based on these variables and others, the cost of most fence projects will fall between $1,330 and $5,550.